Triads in Rhythm-X

 With emuso’s rhythm designer (Rhythm/X), you can set up your own practise regimes for students to work on their timing and licks or play over chord progressions and more.
 You choose (by mouse selection) what set of notes you want on-instrument and transfer them into a track template with one click.

-For less than 2 private lessons.
+The cost is less than 1 private lesson a month.
 You have a very powerful set of tools that can help get your point across if students struggle to see what your hands are doing, save you a lot of time, and let you build a library of reusable interactive content that’s easily customizable.
+For our subscription plans click the FREE TRIAL button below.

 Emuso/Studio simplifies and minimizes learning effort while speeding up the time it takes to learn.
 It does so by using a simple-to-understand visual language to represent the elements of music: scales, chords, intervals, and/or the understanding of musical time (rhythm).
 This leads to rapid fretboard or keyboard familiarity, without requiring you to learn music notation, or even note names, initially.
 But, Emuso does not teach you how to play songs, note for note!
 You learn the musical concepts used to put songs together.
 This means you can explore improvisation and song creation, with less trial and error!